MicrosoftDocs/power-pages-docs/power-pages-docs/faq-data-summarization.md

     - tapanm
 ---

-# FAQ for Power Pages data summarization API
+# FAQ for data summarization API

 ## What is data summarization API in Power Pages?